chuanqisun/htmaa-2025/src/index.md

 ### PCB Production

 I milled boards for both the Operator and the Switchboard using the Carvera Desktop CNC Machine.
 See details in the [weekly post](./posts/week-06/index.md).

+### Microphone

+I took advantage of the [input device week](./posts/week-08/index.md) to prototype the microphone interaction.
+In addition to the Adafruit ICS-43434 I2S breakout board, I attempted to fabricate my own microphone PCB.